Your Goal: Develop mindfulness on different experiences.

 In MIDL, the reference point is awareness of the experience of our whole body as we sit in meditation.
 Our body knows nothing of the past or future and is always here, now present, making an excellent reference/grounding point for awareness.

-Even better, our body has available in it the subtle pleasure or comfort and ease that comes from relaxation. this subtle pleasure within the body, which comes from relaxing effort in our body and mind, makes body awareness attractive to the mind.
-As we train our mind to perceive the pleasure of relaxing and letting go, the subtle pleasure of our body increases in clarity and generates joy, making it enchanting to the mind.
+Even better, our body has available in it the subtle pleasantness or comfort and ease that comes from relaxation.
+This subtle pleasantness within the body, which comes from relaxing effort in our body and mind, makes body awareness attractive to the mind.
+As we train our mind to perceive the subtle pleasantness of relaxing and letting go, the subtle pleasantness of our body increases in clarity and generates joy, making it enchanting to the mind.

 Once you have your reference point, you can now observe your mind.
 This is done by relaxing your effort and allowing your mind to wander wherever it wants.
 Take an interest in the gaps between meditative attention, inattention, and the return of mindfulness.